 Main actions according to TCM*: Promotes sweating.
 Removes rashes.
 Allows the release of toxicity from the surface.
 Detoxifies and eases pain.

-In Traditional Chinese Medicine (TCM), coriander are plants that belong to the 'Warm/Acrid herbs that release the Exterior' category.
+In Traditional Chinese Medicine (TCM), Hu Sui belongs to the 'Warm/Acrid herbs that release the Exterior' category.
 Herbs that release the Exterior aim to to treat the early stages of diseases that affect the upper respiratory tract, the eyes, the ears, the nose, the throat or the skin.
 TCM believes that External diseases such as colds or allergies can only invade the body if the External environment overwhelms our Wei Qi (the TCM version of the immune system).
 In order to counteract this invasion Warm/Acrid herbs aim to induce sweating by increasing the flow of sweat to our capillary pores.
 The belief is that this will expel the disease from the body and stop it from invading further.

-Coriander also taste Pungent.
+Hu Sui also tastes Pungent.
 The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
-Pungent ingredients like coriander tend to promote the circulations of Qi and Body Fluids.
+Pungent ingredients like Hu Sui tends to promote the circulations of Qi and Body Fluids.
 That's why for instance someone tends to sweat a lot when they eat spicy/pungent food.

 The tastes of ingredients in TCM also determine what Organs and Meridians they target.
-As such coriander are thought to target the Stomach and the Lung.
-In TCM the Stomach is responsible for receiving and ripening ingested food and fluids.
+As such Hu Sui is thought to target the Lung and the Stomach.
+In addition to performing respiration, the Lungs are thought in TCM to be a key part of the production chain for Qi and the Body Fluids that nourish the body.
+The Stomach on the other hand is responsible for receiving and ripening ingested food and fluids.
 It is also tasked with descending the digested elements downwards to the Small Intestine.
-In addition to performing respiration, the Lungs are thought in TCM to be a key part of the production chain for Qi and the Body Fluids that nourish the body.

 Coriandrum sativum (coriander) has antihyperglycaemic, insulin-releasing and insulin-like activity that could confirm its usefulness as a treatment of diabetes.1